Liam Millar: 2024–25 season

 On August 9, 2024, Millar returned to the EFL Championship with Hull City.
 Signing a permanent three-year deal, he arrived for an undisclosed fee.
 Millar made his debut the next day for the opening game of the 2024–25 season, coming off the bench in a 1–1 home draw with Bristol City.
 He scored his first goal for the Tigers on October 1, firing home the final goal in a 3–1 away win over Queens Park Rangers.
 A few weeks later, on October 23, Millar started a home match against Burnley.
 However, after just 13 minutes he was substituted off having suffered a major tear to his anterior cruciate ligament (ACL).
 On October 26, he was ruled out for the remainder of the season.

 2025–26 season

 Millar spent 11 months recovering from his injury and regaining his fitness.
 His eventual return came against his former side Preston on September 30, 2025, replacing Amir Hadžiahmetović at half-time.
 The Canadian played the final 45 minutes as Hull clawed back a two-goal deficit to draw 2–2 at the MKM Stadium.
 Millar then scored the opener in a 2–1 home win over Leicester City on October 21, his first goal since his injury.
 Despite the steady improvements, he was hit with another setback just days later, when he suffered a suspected pulled hamstring in a match against another of his old teams, Charlton, on October 25.

+2026–27 season

+On August 25, 2026, Millar captained Hull in an EFL Cup second-round tie against Stoke City, assisting the equaliser in a 1–1 draw before converting his penalty in the 5–4 shootout victory.
+Four days later, he scored his first Premier League goal, coming off the bench to net the 82nd-minute winner in a 1–0 away victory over Coventry City.

+Three days later on September 1, 2026, Millar joined EFL Championship club Birmingham City on loan.